-These low FODMAP Carrot Cake Protein Balls make an easy and delicious, nutrient-rich no-bake snack.
-Also commonly called bliss balls, energy balls, protein bites or energy bites, these yummy little balls of carroty joy are made with the just the right amount of almond flour to give you an energy boost without FODMAP-related tummy troubles.
-In addition to being low FODMAP, these Carrot Cake Protein Balls are also Paleo, gluten-free, grain-free, and refined sugar-free.
-Make these protein balls ahead of time and enjoy them all week - or even longer when stored in the freezer.
+These low FODMAP Carrot Cake Energy Balls make an easy and delicious, nutrient-rich no-bake snack.
+Also commonly called protein balls, bliss balls, protein bites, or energy bites, these yummy little balls of carroty joy are made with the just the right amount of almond flour to give you an energy boost without FODMAP-related tummy troubles.
+In addition to being low FODMAP, these Carrot Cake Energy Balls are also Paleo, gluten-free, grain-free, and refined sugar-free.
+Make these low FODMAP energy balls ahead of time and enjoy them all week - or even longer when stored in the freezer.

 Diet Switch to Clean Eating, High Protein & Low FODMAP

-There are thousands of protein ball recipes out there, but not so many that are also low FODMAP.
+There are thousands of energy ball recipes out there, but not so many that are also low FODMAP.
 Many (if not most) include dates, which are very high in FODMAPs.
-Monash University's Low FODMAP Diet App says a tolerable amount of dates for most people with IBS is ⅓ of one date as it contains a large amount of the FODMAP fructans. ⅓ of one date might make a great garnish (for what, I don't know), but in terms of being the primary ingredient for a protein ball, there's not a lot to work with.
-As a result, I chose almond flour as the primary ingredient for this particular protein ball recipe.
-And since Easter is coming up, let's bring on the carrots and make some Carrot Cake Protein Balls!
+Monash University's Low FODMAP Diet App says a tolerable amount of dates for most people with IBS is ⅓ of one date as it contains a large amount of the FODMAP fructans. ⅓ of one date might make a great garnish (for what, I don't know), but in terms of being the primary ingredient for an energy ball, there's not a lot to work with.
+As a result, I chose almond flour as the primary ingredient for this particular low FODMAP energy ball recipe.
+And since Easter is coming up, let's bring on the carrots and make some Low FODMAP Carrot Cake Energy Balls!

 Is Almond Flour Low FODMAP?